 Nancy played alongside Ronald in ‘Hellcats in the Navy’ (1957), but soon gave up on acting to focus on upbringing Ronald’s children from a former marriage (Maureen and Michael), and the couple also had two children (Patti and Ron).

-As Ronald was working hard towards a career in politics, Nancy started to set up relationships with important business men in Southern California.
-In 1966, Ronald became governor of California, and Nancy began to help veterans from the Vietnam war, and also headed the Foster Grandparents program, were special-needs children were paired with senior citizens.
+As Ronald was working hard towards a career in politics, Nancy started to set up relationships with important businessmen in Southern California.
+In 1966, Ronald became governor of California, and Nancy began to help veterans from the Vietnam war, and also headed the Foster Grandparents program, where special-needs children were paired with senior citizens.

 In 1980, Ronald was elected to the presidency, and Nancy started to refurbish the White House’s private upstairs quarters, started her famed anti-drug campaign ‘Just Say No’, and hosted an international conference on drug abuse in 1985 that was attended by first ladies of seventeen countries.